In the Court of the Crimson King: Critical reception

-Later reviews of In the Court of the Crimson King have been positive, with AllMusic praising it "[a]s if somehow prophetic, King Crimson projected a darker and edgier brand of post-psychedelic rock" in its original review by Lindsay Planer, and calling it "definitive" and "daring" in its current review.
+Later reviews of In the Court of the Crimson King have been positive, with many noting its influence.
+Reviewing the 1987 reissue, David Hepworth said, "What's most striking about the above 1969 recording is how reliable a blueprint it subsequently turned out to be.
+In just one album, Fripp and his cohorts ... demonstrated just how limited a thing pop music could be once released from the constraints of the three minute hit single."
+Hepworth said that many artists had copied the album, but "in the fullness of time nobody really did it very much better".
+In 1999, Colin Shearman stated that the album's "manic energy and compressed imagery captures the violent downside of the hippy years better than almost any other recording from the time".
+AllMusic praised it "[a]s if somehow prophetic, King Crimson projected a darker and edgier brand of post-psychedelic rock" in its original review by Lindsay Planer, and called it "definitive" and "daring" in its current review.
 In Classic Rock reviews of King Crimson's 2009 reissues, Alexander Milas described In the Court of the Crimson King as the album which "blew off the doors of musical convention and cemented these quintessentially British innovators' place in rock history for all time".

 In his 1997 book Rocking the Classics, critic and musicologist Edward Macan notes that In the Court of the Crimson King "may be the most influential progressive rock album ever released".
 Macan went on to argue that In the Court of the Crimson King presented an example of every significant element of a mature progressive rock genre.
 Further, Macan mentions that the album coalesces prog rock tropes and conventions, some of which are only established in the future, into a single congestable medium.
 The impact of these developments, in his eyes, is the album representing but also influencing the overall musical impact of progressive rock as a whole for decades to come.
 Paul Stump's History of Progressive Rock, published the same year, stated that "If Progressive rock as a discrete genre can be said to have had a starting point, In the Court of the Crimson King is probably it.
 All the elements that characterize Progressive's maturity are in place: jazz and blues influences are subservient to intense compositional rigour characterized by Mellotron-induced Western classical symphonic arrangements ...
 Individual and collective passages of arresting virtuosity and a rhythmic discontinuity bordering on the perverse are also components of an essentially tonal, approachable whole inoffensive to any classical or pop listener."
 Stump further commented that while the album is defined by avant-garde sensibility and subtle arrangements, it still communicates through the accessible language of rockers.